quitoman/slouch/README.md

   - Support for optionally ignoring conflicts, missing docs, etc...
   - Designed for both CouchDB 1 and CouchDB 2

+## About this fork

+The only difference from the original repository is that the database name argument is the last argument now, and it is optional too.

 ## Table of Contents